Cherry Lips: Song profile

 "Cherry Lips" was written and recorded at Smart Studios in Madison, Wisconsin.
 Written just as Garbage were about to begin mixing their third album, "Cherry Lips" was a late inclusion to the album.
 The song began as a keyboard melody, and was originally known by the working title "Wonderjam".
 While recording the song, Steve Marker played a tuba, and recorded the output of the audio being run through a wah-wah pedal.
 Daniel Shulman, at the end of his second set of scheduled bass sessions for the album, quickly created a sub-hook bassline for the chorus on a Sabre bass run through an Ampeg B15 amplifier.
 The band was happy with the bassline and used it on the final mix of "Cherry Lips".
 Shirley Manson described "Cherry Lips" as "an adrenaline rush" and "probably the most celebratory song we've ever written".

-Shirley Manson wrote the lyrics based loosely around two novels she had just read, Sarah and The Heart Is Deceitful Above All Things, written by author Laura Albert under the pseudonym of JT LeRoy.
+Shirley Manson wrote the lyrics based loosely around two novels she had just read, Sarah, which was about a transgender prostitute, and The Heart Is Deceitful Above All Things, written by author Laura Albert under the pseudonym of JT LeRoy.
 "I took a bit of poetic license, but I wrote it for JT.
 It's easily the most uplifting thing we've ever done.
 It sounds nothing like us; it sounds like a Shangri-Las song", Manson explained.
 Like the rest of the world, Manson had believed that LeRoy had been a teenage truck-stop hustler who'd escaped the streets to become a writer.
 Manson exchanged emails with LeRoy over the course of the album sessions.
 "I wanted to write an ode to transgender spirit, inspired by my interactions with this peculiar but emotionally generous creature I knew online as JT", Manson later recalled.
 On the Beautiful Garbage sleeve notes, Manson dedicated "Cherry Lips" to "The Terminator", another alias of JT LeRoy.
 In 2005, LeRoy was exposed as an invention of Laura Albert in articles published by Stephen Beachy, The New York Times and Vanity Fair.
 "I know a lot of people felt conned in the end," Manson explained.
 "I didn't.
 I just felt sad that a woman felt she would stand a better chance in the world if she was a man, that JT was 'dead' and wouldn't be part of my life anymore".
 Manson still felt that the books "remain a marvel and whoever wrote them is still a genius whether they are a man, woman or wilderbeast."